notsomeidiot123/KNL/README.md

 * Shell: Behave similar to bash, execute things on a input line-by-line basis, instead of reading from file.
 * Shell Script: Exactly the same as Shell, but read from a file.
 This must be specifed by the directive `#shell`, however it must be a trimmed-down version of the language itself. features such as Stdlib, `#includes` and functions are not present, as to allow for faster execution, but allows for labels to be defined, just like you normally can
-* Safe RTE: Language should execute in a safe runtime enviornment, with full features, including functions, arguments, full operations, `#include`s, and the Stdlib.
-The RTE provides more type-saftey, but is still by default weakly-typed
+* RTE: Language should execute in a semi-safe runtime enviornment, with full features.
+The RTE provides more type-saftey, but is still weakly typed.

-  * NOTE: the `#strong` directive enforces full type saftey, enables "lose-casting," and enforces compatibility checks. be sure to use this for the safest code possible.
-Pointers in a Safe RTE file are disabled, and the attempt to use them will throw `SYS_SAFE_VIOLATION` error
+NOTE: Sorry about the awful code formatting, Replit's IDE is god-awful, and I've been using it for the majority of this project, as I have been working on it in my free time at school.
+The auto-formatting is the worst format that i've seen, and more than half the time, I have to manually enter 7 tabs just to get to the right indentation level, and I'm kinda lazy.
-* Unsafe: Language should execute in a open enviornment.
-While Enabling Pointers, and keeping automatic Out-of-scope variable deallocation, Garbage collection is disabled, and all types are enforced as ints by default.
-This is to allow the language to execute code to the fullest extent, With direct access to memory, with the trade-off of some Safe RTE features, to ensure no carefully-planned pointers are deleted by accident.
+However, I just reformatted the entire thing in VS Code, so, hopefully formatting should be better (And more readable) from now on.
+Though, to be fair, if you understand the code, I'm honestly impressed, and surprised.
+Great job :)

 ## Dependencies: